 Your Personal Guide to Visiting the Muslim Community Center

 We are delighted that you have decided to visit our Mosque.
 Since you may be visiting a Mosque for the first time, here are some helpful guidelines and tips, to help you make the most of your visit.
-If you wish to visit our Mosque for a tour or have a specific question, please contact us at email@example.com or call us at (773) 725-9047 during Mosque office hours and provide pertinent information about your visit.
+If you wish to visit our Mosque for a tour or have a specific question, please contact our Imam, Nazim Mangera, at email@example.com who will be giving the tour or call us at (773) 725-9047 during Mosque office hours and provide pertinent information about your visit.

 Q: What is a Mosque?

 A: A Mosque is a place of worship used by Muslims.
 The English word “Mosque” is derived from its Arabic equivalent, Masjid, which means “a place of prostration.”
 It is in the Mosque that Muslims perform their prayers in congregation, a part of which includes prostration by placing the forehead on the ground.

 The length of a tour and discussion at the Mosque can be anywhere from a few minutes to an hour.
 In order to obtain a full understanding of Muslim prayer rituals within the Mosque, an hour would be most ideal.
 A typical Mosque visit may consist of the following:

 - Mosque Tour: A tour of the Mosque discussing the architecture and the role of the Mosque in traditional and contemporary community life;

 - Islam 101: An orientation to the basic beliefs and practices of Islam;

 - Observe a Prayer: Observance of one of the five daily prayers in the prayer hall, dependent on the time of the tour.
 Visitors are encouraged to observe the congregational prayer on Friday afternoon;

 - Q&A: An open question and answer period; and